pachyderm/docs/content/latest/reference/pachctl/pachctl_get_file.md

 ### Options

 ```
   -h, --help             help for file
       --offset int       The number of bytes in the file to skip ahead when reading.
   -o, --output string    The path where data will be downloaded.
       --progress         {true|false} Whether or not to print the progress bars. (default true)
+      --project string   Project in which repo is located. (default "joins")
   -r, --recursive        Download multiple files, or recursively download a directory.
       --retry            {true|false} Whether to append the missing bytes to an existing file.
 No-op if the file doesn't exist.
 ```

-### Inherited Options
+### Options inherited from parent commands

 ```
       --no-color   Turn off colors.